| Gore Medium Body 12 Steel String Guitar blog:

 I use a 3/8th bit and my router table to route the truss rod channel in the neck.

-Before making the tenon I sliced the angle I though the neck should have on the bottom of the neck blank to and checked the it was correct.
+.jpg) Before making the tenon I sliced the angle I though the neck should have on the bottom of the neck blank to and checked the it was correct.
 I will use the same angle to cut out the mortise.

-This is my new way of making the bolt on tenon using the table saw.
+.jpg) This is my new way of making the bolt on tenon using the table saw.
 I used a miter gauge to set the angle of the cheeks and I have the blade tilted at 5 degrees to make it easier to fit to the body.

-I have a new grizzly tenoning jig to cut the tenon out.
+.jpg) I have a new grizzly tenoning jig to cut the tenon out.
 The jig actually allowed me to turn the neck back to front without changing a setting so for once I got a perfectly centered tenon.

-It came out OK.
+.jpg) It came out OK.

-I have a luthiers tool body clamp and template.
+.jpg) I have a luthiers tool body clamp and template.
 Not shown they have a Plexiglas template that allowed me to properly center the body clamp.
 I use a big router with a template follower and used a half inch down cut bit.
 The mortise is 3/4" deep.

 I used my pillar drill (or drill press) to drill a couple of 5/8 holes for the brass inserts I use.
 I used to use a hand drill but I got tired of crooked holes.
 I used hole centers to mark where the bolt holes needed to go on the neck block and then installed the brass inserts.
 You can see why I need to mark the holes as I was off center on one. :(

-.
+.jpg) .

-.
+.jpg) .

-.
-Before going farther I really need a fret board.
-The neck will be a bolt on bolt off.
-Before I drill the pocket for the the neck extension block I wanted the neck centered and at the correct angle.
 This is my forth guitar that I used the fret board radius router bits I purchased from [url]http://sje-tools.com/[/url].
 They really work well and save me from a bunch of planing and sanding.
 THis router bit gets me 95% there.
 I just clean the fret board with a radius block.

-While I was at it I sawed the fret slots and use a band saw and a plane to taper the fret board
+.jpg) While I was at it I sawed the fret slots and use a band saw and a plane to taper the fret board

-I trimmed the lower portion of the neck to match the fret board with the band saw and a spoke shave.
+.jpg) I trimmed the lower portion of the neck to match the fret board with the band saw and a spoke shave.
 With the neck to body join properly dimension.
 I went through the normal procedure to correct a bit of side to side tilt and fine tuned the neck angle.

-.
+.jpg) .

-.
+.jpg) .

-.
 With the neck properly aligned and bolted on I used my jig to route out the pocket in both the neck block and the neck itself.
-I did not take a picture but here are a couple from my last guitar. [img]
+I did not take a picture but here are a couple from my last guitar.

 [img]

-And this guitar
+.jpg) And this guitar

-Currently I have the extension clamped into the neck while the glue cures.
+.jpg) Currently I have the extension clamped into the neck while the glue cures.